Homemade Condensed Cream of Chicken Soup

 Variations:

-In short, use the above recipe and add pureed celery (or celery salt) or pureed mushrooms for these types of flavored condensed soups.
-The Cream of mushroom, substitute beef bouillon for chicken.
+Use the above recipe and add pureed celery (or celery salt) or pureed mushrooms for these types of flavored condensed soups.
+For Cream of mushroom, substitute beef bouillon for chicken.

 • Cream of Celery: add 1-2 stalks of pureed celery or a teaspoon of celery salt to the recipe (yes; you still add the chicken bouillon)